Corpo Aereo Italiano: Operations

 On the night of 24/25 October 1940, the CAI conducted its first raid, when 18 BR.20s took off to attack Harwich and Felixstowe.
 Not all aircraft found their targets and three were lost in accidents.
 The Harwich Gun Defence Area (GDA) covering the ports of Harwich, Felixstowe, Ipswich and Parkeston was manned by 99th (London Welsh) Heavy Anti-Aircraft Regiment, Royal Artillery.
 However, the number of heavy AA guns in the GDA had dwindled to eight by September 1940 as they had been redeployed to guard the RAF's vital fighter airfields.

 The next major operation of the CAI was on 29 October.
 This date is regarded by some historians as the last day of the Battle of Britain.
-In response to a raid on several northern Italian cities, fifteen BR.20s with a strong fighter escort bombed Ramsgate by day.
+In response to a raid on several northern Italian cities, fifteen BR.20s with a strong CR.42 fighter escort bombed Ramsgate by day.
 The Italian bombers were sighted crossing Kent at a relatively low level.
 The bombers flew in formation, wingtip to wingtip.
 The open-cockpit, fixed-undercarriage fighter escorts accompanied them in a similar immaculate order.
 The Italian aircraft were painted pale sand yellow with green and red-brown mottling.
 This was camouflage more suitable for a more exotic climate than that found in Britain in late October.
 Five Italian aircraft suffered damage due to anti-aircraft guns.
 At least one of the bombers was seen at 16:40 hours in Deal, Kent that afternoon, some 14 miles from Ramsgate and dropped three high-explosive bombs, one just outside the Officers' Mess at the Royal Marine Depot, Deal, killing Second Lieutenant Nelson, four Marines, and one private from the King's Shropshire Light Infantry.
 All but one were buried together in the Hamilton Road Cemetery, Deal.

 The next few days saw several small raids.